paboobhzx/aws-modular-cloud-message-board/README.md

     ```

 5.  **Verify:**
-    Access the web server using the Public IP from the AWS Console to see the message served securely from DynamoDB.
+    Access the web server using the Public IP from the AWS Console to see the message served securely from DynamoDB.git